-- Use of subheadings in the main body of the text is recommended.
+- The use of subheadings in the main body of the text is recommended.
 Photographs and illustrations are encouraged.
 These are detailed studies reporting original research and are classified as primary literature.

-- It is usually a solicited/invited article written by an expert, providing critical analysis and recent information on a given specialty.
+- It is usually a solicited or invited article written by an expert, providing critical analysis and latest information on a given specialty.

 - The manuscript file should be organized according to the following headings:

 - Abstract (Unstructured & 250 words) and Keywords

 - Relevant section headings of the author’s choice

 - Review articles give an overview of existing literature in a field, often identifying specific problems and analyzing information from published work on the topic with a balanced perspective.

 - These articles report specific instances of exciting phenomena.
 A goal of Case Studies is to make other researchers aware of the possibility that a specific phenomenon might occur.
 Case reports or studies present the details of real patient cases from medical or clinical practice.
 The cases presented are usually those that contribute significantly to the existing knowledge in the field.
 The study is expected to discuss a disease's signs, symptoms, diagnosis, and treatment.
 These are considered primary literature and usually have a word count similar to an original article.
 Clinical case studies require a lot of practical experience.